C2FO/vfs/docs/sftp.md

 ```go
 func (l *Location) List() ([]string, error)
 ```
-List calls SFTP ReadDir to list all files in the location's path.
+List calls [sftp.ReadDir](https://godoc.org/github.com/pkg/sftp#Client.ReadDir) to list all files in the location's path.
 If you have many thousands of files at the given location, this could become quite expensive.